 Face oils and other products made with quality oils are just the things to take your hydration to the next level and promote brighter-looking skin.
-With countless conditioning properties, oils are perfect for everything from priming makeup to reducing dryness to boosting moisture retention - all while keeping skin hydrated and clear.
+With countless conditioning properties, oils are perfect for everything from priming makeup to reducing dryness to boosting moisture retention - all while keeping skin hydrated and looking its best.
 Here are some key ingredients to keep an eye out for when you’re looking to supplement your beauty routine with oil-based products.

-- Avocado Oil: You’ve probably heard of avocado oil in the context of the kitchen, but its nourishing effects have skin-saving properties.
+Avocado Oil: You’ve probably heard of avocado oil in the context of the kitchen, but its nourishing effects have skin-saving properties.
 Through the ages, avocado oil has been used on all skin types, even very sensitive.
-The Aztecs, Incas, and Mayans used avocado to help with hair growth and to beautify skin because of its recognition as a great face oil choice for sensitive skin.
+The Aztecs, Incas, and Mayans used avocado to help with hair growth and to beautify skin because of its recognition as one of the best face oil choices for sensitive skin.

-- Moringa Oil: Rich with omega fatty acids and antioxidants to smooth and protect the skin, Moringa Oil has notable moisturizing properties, frequently used as a hydrating ingredient in a variety of face and body products, making it one of the best face oils for glowing skin.
+Moringa Oil: Rich with omega fatty acids and antioxidants to smooth and protect the skin, Moringa Oil has notable moisturizing properties.
+It’s frequently used as a hydrating ingredient in a variety of face and body products, making it one of the best face oils for glowing skin.